sydevops85/datacom-ai-job-simulation/docs/BACKEND_SETUP.md

 npm run dev
 ```

-The API will be available at `http://localhost:3000`
+The API will be available at the URL configured in your environment.

 ## Available Scripts